Verdeja: Development

 Spain received its first tank in mid-1919, a French Renault FT, for testing purposes, and later received ten more tanks on 18 December 1921.
 The use of these tanks during the Rif War, including the first amphibious landing with tanks in Alhucemas, offered valuable experience for Spain's first indigenous armor program, the Trubia A4.
 The Trubia tank program, based on the FT, led to the development of four prototypes, but ultimately the program failed due to lack of interest from the national government.
 These prototypes influenced a subsequent indigenous attempt to produce a tank, named the Trubia-Naval.
-This design also failed to get past the prototype type stage.
+This design also failed to get past the prototype stage.
 Due to the failure of Spanish efforts to produce a tank, and the ineffective attempts to procure foreign designs such as the Italian Fiat 3000, by the start of the Spanish Civil War there were only ten working FT light tanks available in the country, plus the four Trubia A4s, involved at the time in the siege of Oviedo.

 The shortage of armoured forces prompted the Soviet Union to supply the Popular Front and Nazi Germany and Italy to supply the Nationalist Front with light tanks.
 Between 1936 and 1939, the Germans provided the Nationalists with 122 Panzer Is and the Italians provided 155 L-3-35s.
 Meanwhile, the Soviets issued Republican Spain 281 T-26s and 50 BT-5s.
 The Nationalists quickly found out the light machine guns on their tanks could not penetrate the T-26's armor at over 150 m, and Republican tankers could routinely knock out Panzer Is and L-3-35s at ranges of up to 1000 m.
 In order to re-equip Nationalist armored forces with the T-26, German Major Ritter von Thoma offered Spanish troops 500 pesetas for each tank captured.
 There were also attempts to up-gun the Panzer I with an Italian Breda 20 millimetre Model 1935 anti-aircraft gun, due to its high Muzzle velocity and low recoil.
 Despite four successfully converted vehicles, designated Panzer I Breda, there was no widespread program to retrofit the gun into the Panzer I. Instead, the Nationalists began to press captured T-26s into service against their previous owners, with the first Nationalist T-26 unit formed in June 1937.